Fall Boating: Explore The Trent-Severn Waterway this Autumn

 Wherever You Go, Bring Your Camera

 There are a range of attractions associated with the TSW, but ultimately the main draw will probably be the colourful treeline and gentle autumn weather.
-Up north in the Coboconk/Rosedale area, you’ll find things get quieter after cottage season, allowing you to enjoy things like Balsam Lake’s stretch of undeveloped shoreline, the longest in the Kawarthas, but there are vista to be had along the entire length of the TSW.
-Wherever you go, we think you’ll enjoy the pitch-perfect balance of natural serenity and nearby amenities.
+Up north in the Coboconk/Rosedale area you’ll find things get quieter after cottage season, allowing you to enjoy things like Balsam Lake’s stretch of undeveloped shoreline, the longest in the Kawarthas, but there are vista to be had along the entire length of the TSW.
+Wherever you go, we think you’ll enjoy the pitch-perfect balance of natural serenity and nearby amenities—just look at these images from Instagram visitors for inspiration.